Manohar Prahlad Awati: Flag rank

-Post-Retirement
+Later life and legacy

 Awati presenting the .38 caliber webley revolver to Commandant NDA VAdm G. Ashok Kumar.

-An avid ecologist, Awati created a scrub jungle in his native village, Vinchurni.
+An avid ecologist, Awati created a scrub jungle in his native village, Vinchurni in Phaltan in Satara District.
 It is said that he was once offered the job of the Ranger/Conservator of the Serengeti game reserve and the Ngorongoro forests, which he declined.
 He is the author of three books on nature and wildlife, Homo Sapiens and Panthera Leo, The Vanishing Indian Tiger and Nature Clubs of India.

-Awati conceptualised the "Sagar Parikrama" project launched in 2007, which entailed solo circumnavigations around the globe on Indian-built sailboats.
+Awati was regarded as a naval visionary and father of the Indian circumnavigation projects.
+He conceptualised the "Sagar Parikrama" project launched in 2007, which entailed solo circumnavigations around the globe on Indian-built sailboats.
 This led to the construction of the sail training boats INSV Mhadei and INSV Tarini.
 In 2010, Commander Dilip Donde of the Indian navy completed the first recorded solo circumnavigation by an Indian.
 He was followed by Commander Abhilash Tomy, who became the first Indian, and the second Asian, to do a non-stop solo circumnavigation under sails around the world.
 The Sagar Parikrama project also led to the first ever all-woman circumnavigation expedition, called the Navika Sagar Parikrama, which was completed in 2018 by 6 female officers of the Indian Navy.

 In 2015, Awati presented to the NDA a Webley Revolver of .38 calibre, which was handed over to him as a token of surrender by two senior Pakistan Navy officers during the 1971 War.

-Vice Admiral Awati died on 3 November 2018 at his home, in Vinchurni, Satara district, Maharashtra.
+Vice Admiral Awati died on 3 November 2018 at his home, in Vinchurni.

+On 30 August 2026, the Royal Mysore Sailing Club (RMSC) inaugurated the Admiral Manohar Awati Centre for Ocean Sailing (AMACOS) on the Krishna Raja Sagara in Mysuru.